awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_AnalyzeLogData_AggregationQuery.md

 1. In the navigation pane, choose **Insights**\.

-1. Choose a log group\.
+1. Select one or more log groups above the query editor\.
+To help find your log groups, enter text in the search bar and CloudWatch Logs displays matching log groups in the search bar\.

-1. In the query editor, delete the query that is currently shown, then type the following and choose **Run query**\.
-Replace *fieldname* with the name of a field that appears in the **Discovered fields** area on the right of the screen\.
+1. In the query editor, delete the query that is currently shown, enter the following, and then choose **Run**\.
+Replace *fieldname* with the name of a field that appears in the **Fields** area on the right of the page\.

    ```
    stats count(*) by fieldname
    ```

-   The results show the number of log events in the log group that were received by CloudWatch Logs that contain each different value for the field name you chose\.
+   The results show the number of log events in the log group that were received by CloudWatch Logs that contain each different value for the field name that you chose\.